EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

     "@ -Force
     ```

-1. Deploy the Reservoir DDMS service using the following commands:
+1. Deploy the RAFS DDMS service using the following commands:

     ```bash
     # Build HELM charts